 Simply click the resources filter or sort order text to see the available options.

-If you need to move or delete several templates/resources at the same time, simple click on the ... menu and click on 'Select'.
+If you need to move or delete several templates/resources at the same time, simply click on the three dots menu and click on 'Select'.

 You will then be able to mark which templates/resources you want to move or delete, and then simply select what action you want to do.
-If you want to move your templates, you can choose which of the folder you want your templates to be located in and save.
+If you want to move your templates, you can choose which of the folder you want your templates to be located in and save them.